dkean/Sikuli12.11/README.md

 ---------------------------

 So I decided, to revise the Sikuli version in its current shape, fix some bugs and implement some requests.

-My plan: Part 1 and 2 ready per end of November 2012.

 In parallel I am cooperating with Tom Yeh on his plans to implement a completely new Sikuli.